The 9 Most Recyclable Materials on the Planet

 At a cardboard recycling plant cardboard is pressed into large bales.
 The raw material is transported to paper mills to be unbaled and mixed with water to turn into pulp, water is then removed and new recycled cardboard is created.
 “The amount of water used in recycling cardboard is minimal compared to water used in the manufacturing supply chain of virgin material,” Ibeh says.
-Did you know you can upcycle these 11 items?

 Concrete is another material that can be recycled and used repeatedly.
 “Concrete is made of a simple mix that doesn’t have anything added to it and is not treated with anything to prevent it from being reused,” says Chris Batterson, waste diversion manager, construction and demolition at Rubicon Global.
 When concrete is recycled it’s crushed into tiny particles and then pressed through a screen to remove impure particles.
 The final result is like-new clean concrete that can be used for new projects including paving for roads, driveways, and sidewalks.

 “Concrete is quite possibly the single easiest material to find a recycling home for and the lifespan of recycled concrete can be in the hundreds of years,” says Batterson.
-Be sure to read about these 11 things you think are recyclable, but aren’t.

 As of 2018, the industrial hemp industry is legal in the United States.
 Raw materials can be extracted from bio-hemp waste to be used for almost anything that’s typically made out of plastic due to hemp hurds being naturally about 80 percent cellulose.
 Even Henry Ford made a car mostly out of hemp in the 40s.
 Hemp fibers are some of the strongest on Earth which makes it easy to recycle and reuse—hemp paper can be recycled up to eight times.
-Find out how these 13 countries are replacing plastics.